rust-lang/rust/text/0000-manually-drop.md

 [design]: #detailed-design

-This RFC proposes adding following `union` to the `core::mem` (and by extension the `std::mem`) module. `mem` module is a most suitable place for such `struct`, as the module already a place for functions very similar in purpose: `drop` and `forget`.
+This RFC proposes adding following `union` to the `core::mem` (and by extension the `std::mem`) module. `mem` module is a most suitable place for such type, as the module already a place for functions very similar in purpose: `drop` and `forget`.

 ```rust